+Metaphor

-Metaphor A literary device that compares one item to another, to convey meaning (e.g, "My love is a rose.").
+A literary device that compares one item to another to convey meaning (e.g., "My love is a rose").

 4b.
+Simile

-Simile A simile is a literary device that compares one item to another item using a conjunction - "like" or "as" - to convey meaning.
-Consider the following example: Her feet were covered by shallow wrinkles, like the blue lines of streams on a map of Hilo, mostlyparallel streaks running from the mountain to sea, sea to mountain, feeding the rain to the ocean and the ocean to the rain.
+A simile is a literary device that compares one item to another using "like" or "as" to convey meaning.

+EXAMPLE Her feet were covered by shallow wrinkles, like the blue lines of streams on a map of Hilo, mostly parallel streaks running from the mountain to the sea, the sea to the mountain, feeding the rain to the ocean and the ocean to the rain.